Italy seeks extradition of Swiss resident in Finmeccanica probe

 Italian prosecutors said in the February arrest warrant that AgustaWestland managers paid go-betweens to help twist rules in the helicopter tender won AgustaWestland.

 Haschke was briefly arrested by Swiss authorities last October in connection with the Finmeccanica probe.
-He denied any wrongdoing on his release.
-(Reporting By Emilio Parodi, writing by Danilo Masoni; Editing by Jon Boyle)
+He denied any wrongdoing on his release. ($1 = 0.7737 euros) (Reporting By Emilio Parodi, writing by Danilo Masoni; Editing by Jon Boyle)

+TOKYO, June 1 Japan's Nikkei share average gained on Thursday, snapping a four-day losing run, lifted by upbeat domestic data and a weaker yen.

+* Says receives USFDA approval for ibuprofen tablets Source text: [Strides Shasun Limited has informed the Exchange regarding a press release dated Jun 01, 2017, titled "Strides Shasun receives USFDA Approval forIbuprofen Tablets".]
+Further company coverage: